 With respect to the process for filing a claim, a company is required to prepare and file a technical justification report that supports the underlying nature of the qualifying project work along with supporting claim calculations in the same way as under the SME R&D scheme.

 In terms of the qualifying expenditure, there is one key difference and this is in relation to subcontracted costs.

 Subcontracted costs to companies are not eligible under the Large Company scheme.
 It should be noted; however, that ‘externally provided workers’ (EPWs) are an eligible cost and therefore it is more important than ever to get the distinction right between EPWs and subcontractor relationships when dealing with RDEC claims.

 It should also be noted that in the more restricted situations where the subcontracted costs do apply (e.g. for work subcontracted to qualifying bodies such as Unis or to individuals), the 65% cap that applies under the SME relief does not apply.

 RDEC tax incentive: Some practical issues to consider

-The RDEC is applied in a fundamentally different ways to the SME R&D tax credit scheme and therefore there are number of issues to consider:
+The RDEC is applied in a fundamentally different way to the SME R&D tax credit scheme and therefore there are a number of issues to consider:

 - How the tax credit is treated in the profit and loss account under accounting standards – sometimes it is classified as a grant; however, this is for discussion with your accountants or auditors